rafatuita/dashboard_wiki/Creating-sample-user.md

 In this guide, we will find out how to create a new user using Service Account mechanism of Kubernetes, grant this user admin permissions and log in to Dashboard using bearer token tied to this user.

-Copy provided snippets to some `xxx.yaml` file and use `kubectl create -f xxx.yaml` to create them.
+Copy provided snippets to some `xxx.yaml` file and use `kubectl apply -f xxx.yaml` to create them.

 ## Create Service Account